6E006B/usbguard-gnome/README.md

 #### extract_strings.sh

+Will extract strings in python code into a *.pot* file and create new .po files

+#### update_strings.sh

-Will extract strings in python code into a *.pot* file
+Will extract strings in python code into a *.pot* file and merge into existing .po files

 #### generate_mo.sh